 Stripe Your Walls with Paint

 Adding stripes to your walls is a faux-painting technique that gives a wallpaper-like effect to any room in your house.
 Using paint as opposed to wallpaper lets your creativity flow.
-Paint gives you the freedom to create original, personalized patterns that reflect your taste and lets you customize the colors to match your décor.
+Paint gives you the freedom to create original, personalized vertical or horizontal patterns that reflect your taste and lets you customize the colors to match your décor.

-The Color Experts at your local True Value hardware store can give you all the tools, products and expert advice you need to create bold, exciting and beautiful designs for any room in your house.
+The Color Experts at your local True Value hardware store can give you all the tools, products and expert advice you need on how to create bold, exciting and beautiful designs for any room in your house.

 Before you start, make a design plan.
 Will you use stripes just on an accent wall?
 Or will you carry the stripe motif throughout the whole room?
 Depending on the room’s size and the existing design elements within the room, you can decide what will look best in your space.